I’m the first to admit.

 Using the skill sets from my journalism background to trace several segments of the maternal and paternal sides of my family going back over 2 centuries – I’ve born witness to a history that speaks to a resolve and a dedication to family that is indelibly seared into the confines of my DNA.

-And I was inspired to write about what I found and what this search was teaching me.
+And I was inspired to write about what I found and what this search taught me.

 Whenever a roadblock in my research manifested itself and I resolved that the work was done.